Need a gift for a gifted musician?

 Now residing in San Francisco, Jeffrey is a graduate of Pyramind, a music school that focuses on music production, theory & business.
 It was there that he began experimenting with mashups.
 Because after all, combining music with different sounds, textures, and genre is what a DJ does, and created his persona, Copy Correct.

 With the slogan "This music is Faux Real."
 Copy Correct takes classic synthpop, electro pop, disco, early eighties jams, and whatever his heart desires and mashes them up to bring them into the now, redefining them for the modern listener, music fan, and dance floor.
 As Copy Correct, he elevates the art form of mashups; he challenges the common assumption that Mash Ups aren't real music...that they take no talent to create, won't last and that they're 'too easy'.
-He says that when hearing those things, he couldn't be happier, as a mashup artist because, "Afterall, what did they say about Jazz, Rock n' Roll, Heavy Metal, Punk, Disco, Hip-Hop & Electronic Music?"
+He says that when hearing those things, he couldn't be happier, as a mashup artist because, "Afterall, they said the same thing about Jazz, Rock n' Roll, Heavy Metal, Punk, Disco, Hip-Hop & Electronic Music and we all know how that went."

 (Written by James Neal)